L-Reichardt/ros2-source-mcp/README.md

 }
 ```

 Replace `/path/to` with your clone location.
-The server fetches the index from GitHub Pages automatically — no local index needed.
+The server fetches the index from [GitHub Pages](https://l-reichardt.github.io/ros2-source-mcp/index/) automatically — no local build needed.

 **Verify** — start a Claude Code session and ask: